-2017 2016
+2018 2017

-Tax benefit at U.S. statutory rates (34%) (34%)
+Tax benefit at U.S. statutory rates (21%) (34%)

-State tax benefit (3.8%) (3.7%)
+State tax benefit (4.7%) (3.8%)

-Permanent differences 1.7% 2.3%
+Permanent differences 4.0% 1.7%

-Impact of the 2017 Tax Act 113.1% -
+Impact of the 2017 Tax Act 113.1%

-Other (4.9%) -
+Other 1.1% (4.9%)

-Expiring state NOL's - 1.6%
+Expiring state NOL's

-Changes in valuation allowance (72.1%) 33.8%
+Changes in valuation allowance 20.6 % (72.1%)

 0% 0%

-As of December 31, 2017, the Company has federal and state net operating loss carryforwards totaling \$136,202,000 and \$94,255,000 respectively, which expire through 2036.
-The net operating losses include Federal and State excess benefits related to stock options of \$1,414,000 that will be charged to additional paid-in capital when utilized.
-In addition, the Company has federal and state research and development credits of \$998,000 and \$196,000, respectively, which expire through 2034.
+As of December 31, 2018, the Company has federal and state net operating loss carryforwards totaling \$8,924,000 which will never expire as a result of the 2017 Tax Act.
+As of December 31, 2018, the Company has federal and state net operating loss carryforwards totaling \$136,202,000 and \$103,172,000 respectively, which expire through 2037.
+The net operating losses include Federal and State excess benefits related to stock options of \$2,121,000 that will be charged to additional paid-in capital when utilized.
+In addition, the Company has federal and state research and development credits of \$1,263,000 and \$216,000, respectively, which expire through 2034.
 Ownership changes, as defined by Section 382 of the Internal Revenue Code, may have limited the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income.
 Past and subsequent ownership changes could further affect the limitation in future years.
 Because of the Company's limited operating history and its recorded losses, management has provided, in each of the last two years, a 100% valuation allowance against the Company's net deferred tax assets.

 The Company is subject to taxation in the U.S. and various states.
 Based on the history of net operating losses all jurisdictions and tax years are open for examination until the operating losses are utilized or the statute of limitations expires.
-As of December 31, 2017 and 2016, the Company does not have any significant uncertain tax positions.
+As of December 31, 2018 and 2017, the Company does not have any significant uncertain tax positions.